ralphschuler/James-Botler-Discord/README.md

 ## James Botler

-Goal of this project is to create a discord bot free to host for everyone.
+Goal of this project is to create a discord bot free personal discord bot.

 ### Environment Variables